 In the midst of that World Cup, the Calciopoli scandal was making waves in Italian football.
 For their role, Juventus were demoted Serie B. While some chose to stay and help Juve get back to Serie A, Thuram was one of many who decided he would leave.
 When Barcelona put an offer in front of him, Thuram was off.
 Here he was, in the twilight of his career, getting the chance to play for one of the world’s biggest teams.

 Unfortunately, despite being European champions, Barcelona were falling apart.
 Frank Rijkaard had long lost the dressing room and players were regularly arguing with one another in training.
 This led to Thuram playing in the worst period of the club’s recent times for the two seasons he was there.

-Lilian Thuram is indeed a man from the streets who never forgot where he was from.
-A great defender not only on the football pitch, but off of it as well.
+Lilian Thuram is a man from the streets who never forgot where he was from.
+A great character, not only on the football pitch, but off of it as well.
 They certainly don’t make them like Thuram anymore.